Window Buying Guide

 A wide variety of window styles and finishes are available.
 So choosing the right window option will depend on your personal preference, the style of your home, the purpose or function of the window, and your budget.
 Here are the main types you can choose from:

 Window Features and Options

 Personalize your windows with the features you want.

 If you like color choices, you’re in luck.
 Windows are available in a wide range of finishes and colors to complement both the interior and exterior of your home.
 Depending on the product, you may be able to choose from dozens of color options to find the one that’s right for your home.

 Between-the-glass blinds, shades or grilles

 Pella offers wood windows with snap-in technology, which lets you easily change your shades, blinds or grilles whenever you want a new look.
-Because they're tucked between the panes of glass, they won't harbor dust and allergens like typical window fashions do.27 And they're available motorized with Insynctive® technology, so they can be operated via a remote control or from virtually anywhere with a smart device connected to a compatible home automation system.40
+Because they're tucked between the panes of glass, they won't harbor dust and allergens like typical window fashions do.27 And they're available motorized with Insynctive® technology, so they can be operated via a remote control or from virtually anywhere with a smart device connected to a compatible home automation and system.40

 Grilles create the individual windowpanes, giving you the most authentic look of true divided-light windows.
 There are several window grille types, so you can choose one that best fits your home's architectural style.
 Some grilles-between-the-glass make the window easier to clean, too.